To my readers......

 ~

-There's also a mitchmen version of this scenario by Mitchell (next post)
+There's also a mitchmen version of this scenario, by Mitchell.

 1 comment: